sanderveldhuis/aurorahome/doc/technical/config-manager.md

 A Config Manager stores received configurations in a database and publishes it via IPC to subscribed applications.

+## Static configuration

+The Config Manager can be configured, before compilation, with static configuration values.
+These values are available in the `config` element in the `glconfig.json` configuration file:

+* _database_: the MongoDB connection string.
+* _databaseReadRetry_: the retry timeout in milliseconds after the initial configuration values are read from the MongoDB.

 ## Get application configuration

 Applications can subscribe to their own configuration by using the IPC subscription message name `<Application>Config`.